kanaria69/Mainecoco/README.md

-## Why was the robot angry?
-Because someone kept pressing his buttons!
+## Did you hear about the cheese who saved the world?
+It was Legend-dairy!